Kinjo

 Japanese restaurant in San Francisco, California, U.S.

-Kinjo is a Japanese restaurant in Russian Hill, San Francisco, in the U.S. state of California.
+Kinjo was a Japanese restaurant in Russian Hill, San Francisco, in the U.S. state of California.

 The restaurant received a Michelin star.

+The restaurant closed in 2017 due to flooding from neighbors above the restaurant.
+It reopened in June 2018 after a 7-month closure however during the closure, founding chef, Takatoshi Toshi departed to open another sushi restaurant.
+Chef Tujii Tahahiro was billed as "guest chef".

+Saru Sushi Bar would replace Kinjo.